AdamByerly/BMCNNwHFCs/README.md

 weights-300-latest-74999.meta
 ````

-For our experiments, we used the best top-1 predictions found during the training of the models.
+For our experiments, we used the best top-1 prediction accuaracies found during the training of the models.
 As a new set of weights for top-1 predictions is saved only when a new, higher top-1 accuracy is achieved, the saved top-1 weights from the highest numbered epoch represent the best top-1 prediction weights found during the duration of the model's training.

 As such, to follow our process in the example provided above, you'd choose the three files that are named beginning with ``weights-46-best_top1``. (_The number after_ ``weights-`` _in these files is the epoch number that the weights were saved after._)